pivotal/blog/content/post/trilogy-the-sql-testing-framework.md

 are stored externally as plain text files that can be easily added to any VCS, such as git.
 They can be executed anytime against any available database.

-The format of the test case definition is based on markdown for a few reasons.
+The format of the test case definition is based on Markdown for a few reasons.
 First of all, the developer using the framework wouldn't have to deal with a whole new programming language in order to use it.
 Secondly, the testcase definition could be used to produce human-readable reports with every test marked with red or green depending on the outcome.
-And, finally, if the text editor has a markdown preview capability, it's easy to spot any mistakes visually, e.g. when a value has been placed in the wrong column of the test table.
+And, finally, if the text editor has a Markdown preview capability, it's easy to spot any mistakes visually, e.g. when a value has been placed in the wrong column of the test table.

 ## Database independence

 Having a tool for Oracle is a good start, but it does not make sense to lock in to a particular database vendor.
-Therefore we have decided to leverage the JDBC wealth of database drivers and abstractions.
+Therefore we have decided to leverage the wealth of JDBC database drivers and abstractions.

 This has brought around a number of problems.
-For example, the procedural tests do not work for Postgres, as there isn't such a thing as a stored procedure, all of the Postgres routines are functions, even though some of them are functions with a `void` return type.
-The fact that ODBC needs to know the return type in advance, forced us to postpone the procedural tests for postgres to a later time, and to come up with generic tests instead (see below).
+For example, the procedural tests do not work for Postgres, as there is no such thing as a stored procedure, all of the Postgres routines are functions, even though some of them are functions with a `void` return type.
+The fact that JDBC needs to know the return type in advance, forced us to postpone the procedural tests for Postgres to a later time, and to come up with generic tests instead (see below).

 ## Current progress